Adderall and Pregnancy

 Addiction also can lead to reckless behavior that puts mother and child alike in harm’s way, regardless of the chemical effects of the drug in question.

-However, when a pregnant woman has been diagnosed with an addiction to Adderall, there is no dispute: drug use must cease immediately, and the best way to ensure this happens is through drug and alcohol treatment.
+However, when a pregnant woman has been diagnosed with an addiction to Adderall, there is no dispute: with the guidance of her physician, drug use must cease immediately, and the best way to ensure this happens is through treatment.

-Residential rehab facilities offer medically-supervised detox appropriate for a wide range of clients, including those who are expecting a child, along with therapy and other essential treatment services in outpatient or inpatient recovery programs tailored to meet the needs of each individual patient.
+Our luxury Adderall rehab offers medically-supervised detox appropriate for a wide range of clients, including those who are expecting a child, along with therapy and other essential treatment services in outpatient or inpatient recovery programs tailored to meet the needs of each individual patient.
 When an addiction to Adderall is present, bad consequences for the user are inevitable, and a still-developing child is likely to share that fate.